[ By Tushar Oberoy]

-Last year, the Securities and Exchange Board of India (SEBI) introduced the This step by the securities market regulator is inspired by the US Securities & Exchange Commission’s (SEC) whistleblower bounty program incorporated under the Dodd-Frank Wall Street Reform and Consumer Protection Act[i].
+Last year, the Securities and Exchange Board of India (SEBI) introduced the informant mechanism for insider trading violations.
+The mechanism incentivizes whistleblowers by rewarding them with monetary sums in exchange for their knowledge of insider trading violations.
+This step by the securities market regulator is inspired by the US Securities & Exchange Commission’s (SEC) whistleblower bounty program incorporated under the Dodd-Frank Wall Street Reform and Consumer Protection Act[i].
 Since then, several concerns have been raised regarding the SEBI’s informant mechanism like maintenance of confidentiality, increment in the probability of frivolous complaints, etc. Apart from these, one of the concerns that arise is what will be the effect of incentivizing whistleblowers on the internal corporate compliance programs implemented by companies for tackling and preventing such violations at the internal level.
 This has also been pointed out in the SEC’s whistleblower bounty provisions and this post aims at analyzing the same in the Indian context.

 SEBI’s informant mechanism is based on giving monetary incentives to people, who may be privy to insider trading violations, to come forward and report them to SEBI.
 Considering the fact that a company’s employees are most likely to know of any insider trading activity by the management, incentivizing them to come forward will also help SEBI to achieve its objective of tracking down insider trading cases.
 However, companies are also mandated to implement internal compliance programs for curbing insider trading by implementing checks and reporting to SEBI in case of a breach. [ii].
 These internal compliance programs also require companies to frame a whistleblower policy to enable employees to report a leak of unpublished sensitive information (UPSI) or any violation internally[iii].
 Since the informant mechanism gives monetary incentives to informants, an employee is more likely to report a violation directly to SEBI’s informant hotline, rather than making use of the internally established structures.